-The Best Beginners Guide to Silver Fishing
+The Ultimate Guide to Silver Fishing

 In recent years it seems that many anglers have become more focused around carp fishing and targeting the biggest fish they can catch.
-Many fisheries have seen this trend of anglers ditching the traditional approaches of catching silver fish and have decided to stock their lakes with mainly carp in an attempt to increase the popularity of their fishing venues.
+Many fisheries have seen this trend of anglers ditching the traditional approaches of silver fishing and have decided to stock their lakes with mainly carp in an attempt to increase the popularity of their fishing venues.

 My first memory of fishing was catching small roach from my local lake using a floater setup and I still love watching the float dive under the water to indicate I have a bite.
 This type of fishing is very exciting and does seem to me, to be more attractive than sitting behind a set of carp alarms and waiting for some action which may never come.